BISHAKHA2DAS/Community-aware-anomaly-detection-with-threshold-value/README.md

 Infomap package is used.
 It focuses on the global prospective
 Here, higher score refers to the higher divergence from the expected behaviour.
+Reference:Helling, T.J., Scholtes, J. C., Takes, F.W.
+A community-aware approach for identifying node anomalies in complex networks.
+In Proceedings of the 7th International Conference on Complex Networks, CI, pages 244–255.
+Springer, 2019.